 Similar to the reduction in alcohol use, the proportion of clients who reported any drug use in the prior 30 days decreased from 74% (n=60) at intake to 26% (n=21) at the twelve month follow up.
 The average number of days clients’ experienced drug related problems dropped 86%, from 14 days to 2 days.
 Fifty seven percent (n=46) of the clients reported a reduction in how troubled or bothered they were by drug related problems at the twelve month follow up, and an additional 35% (n=29) reported they were not at all bothered by any drug related problems at either intake or the follow up.
 The average amount of money spent on drugs in the prior 30 days decreased by 87%, from $700 at intake to $91 at the follow up.

+Very few clients reported hospitalizations for physical health reasons.
+Nine clients (11%) reported one hospitalization for physical health reasons in the 30 days prior to admission, and only 3 clients (5%) reported one hospitalization in the 30 days prior to the twelve month interview.At the 12 month follow up, clients were asked if they had gone to the emergency room for any reason in the previous 30 days.
+Only 4 clients reported they went to the emergency room in the past 30 days, all for physical health reasons.
 The average number of days that clients experienced physical medical problems decreased from 9 at intake to 5 at the follow up.
 Forty-four percent (n=36) reported that they were less troubled or bothered by medical problems at the follow up, and 30% (n=24) reported they were not at all bothered by medical problems.

+AAC provides treatment for co-occurring substance use and mental health disorders.
+At intake, 31% of the sample (n=25) reported that they had been treated in an inpatient or hospital setting for psychiatric needs at least one time in their lives.
+A slightly higher proportion of clients reported that they had received outpatient treatment for psychiatric needs at least one time in their lives (43%, n=35).
+All clients regardless of psychiatric history were asked at intake and the twelve month follow up if they had experienced any of a series of mental health symptoms in the previous 30 days.
+The most commonly reported symptoms were serious anxiety and serious depression.
+At the 12 month follow up, the proportions of clients experiencing each mental health symptoms dropped.
 Clients were then asked how many days in the past 30 they experienced any of the mental health symptoms they reported.
 The average number of days decreased from 16 days at intake to 7 days at the follow up.
 Nearly three-quarters (72%, n=58) of the clients reported that they were less troubled or bothered by these problems at the follow up.
 Only 11% (n=9) of clients reported they were not at all bothered by mental health symptoms at intake and at the follow up.
 Only one client reported a hospitalization due to emotional or mental health reasons at the 12 month follow up.

+Family members have a critical role to play in clients’ recovery.
+As part of AAC’s program, family members are contacted as early on and invited to participate in family therapy with the client, in addition to the client’s individual therapy which often addresses family dynamics.
 Clients were asked about their relationships with family members as well as friends, co-workers, and other social connections.
 Clients reported improvement in both their relationships with family members and other social relationships from intake to follow up.
 Specifically, the average number of days of serious conflict with family members decreased from 7.8 days at intake to .5 days at the follow up, and the number of days of serious conflicts with others outside of the family decreased from 3.4 days to 1 day.
 Over half reported that they were less troubled or bothered by problems related to their family relationships (74%, n=60), and just under half reported this reduction for other social relationships (47%, n=38).
 A small proportion of clients reported that they were not at all bothered by family problems at either intake or follow up (20%, n=16), and a much larger proportion were not at all bothered by social relationships at either intake or follow up (44%, n=36).

+American Addiction Centers facilities are accredited by either the Joint Commission (TJC) or the Commission on Accreditation of Rehabilitation Facilities (CARF), and their techniques and intervention strategies are rooted in scientific research.
+The company believes that recovery is possible for anyone, that hope is key, and that providing individuals with tools to help them remain clean and sober for life is a primary aim of American Addiction Centers treatment.
+This strong belief in the philosophy and approach to treatment lead AAC to hire a third-party independent evaluation team in 2015.
+Evaluators were asked to measure outcomes among clients entering AAC for residential treatment, at discharge from treatment, and at 2, 6 and 12 month post-discharge intervals.
+The evaluation was specifically designed to measure critical health and social functioning outcomes that are typically the major reasons for relapse to substance use following treatment (e.g., alcohol use, drug use, mental health symptomatology, lack of family/community recovery support, etc).
+Valid and reliable instruments were selected to measure each of these areas of functioning and were collected as a routine part of intake and discharge information gathering.
+The evaluation team established a call center solely dedicated to tracking and interviewing clients after discharge from treatment so that these same outcomes could be measured over time.
 White Paper #3 represents a sub-study of a larger three-year evaluation.
 The results demonstrate that randomly selected clients who completed AAC treatment experience positive outcomes in all of the key functional domains assessed and that these improvements are maintained twelve months post discharge.
 There were significant reductions in alcohol and drug use, and over half of the clients had not used any substances in the 30 days prior to the follow up interview.
 Among those who were using, the average number of days reduced, as well as the extent to which the client was impacted by alcohol or drug problems as compared to intake.
 Additionally, clients reported a reduction in mental health symptoms, including depression, anxiety, and trauma.
 There was a large reduction in suicidal thoughts and suicide attempts from intake to follow up as well.
 While relatively few clients reported physical medical issues at intake, there were very few hospitalizations, emergency room visits, and a low average number of physical health problem days at follow up.